BIOS3010/Module-1-Unix-Python/README.md

 ```bash
 Like this
 ```
+In some places, you will be asked to do something.
+This will be shown:
+- Like this

 In some places, there are questions where you are meant to write down your answer.
 These are written
 ```diff